DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 `AdditionalTargetLambdaARNs`
 : Comma separated list of Lambda ARNs that will get called asynchronously with the same `event` the Datadog Forwarder receives.
+`InstallFromLayer`
+: Disable to use legacy installation flow, (via Github), for regions where Lambda layers aren't supported, such as regions in China.
+Defaults to true.
+`LayerARN`
+: ARN for the layer containing the forwarder code.
+If empty, the script will use the version of the layer the forwarder was published with.
+Defaults to empty.

 ## Permissions